govind-singh-repo/rterminal/README.md

 - 🎯 Keystroke simulation engine with full layout support
 - 🧪 Edge-case handling for shifted/special characters
 - 🖼️ Hacker-inspired UI with dynamic sizing and overlays

+# 📦 Tech Stack
+- Rust (core engine)
+- React + MUI (UI layer)
+- Redis (state sync)
+- Gemini AI (command augmentation)

+# 💼 Hire Me
+If this project resonates with you and you're looking for someone who builds ergonomic automation tools with creative flair—I'd love to connect.

+- 📫 Email: govind@hbook.in / mailtoraygovind@gmail.com
+- 🌐 Portfolio: me.hbook.in

+# 🙌 Attribution
+If you use this project, please credit it.
+A shoutout or backlink helps indie devs like me keep building cool stuff.

 ## 🚀 Getting Started